ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Any metadata meant to be interpreted by the Transparency Service during Registration Policy evaluation, SHOULD be added to the `reg_info` header, unless the data is private (in which case, it MAY be sent to the Transparency Service as an additional input during registration).

-While the header MUST be present in all Signed Statements, all attributes are optional and so the map MAY be empty.
+While the header MUST be present in all Signed Statements, all attributes are optional, and the map MAY be empty.

 ## Transparency Service